-- The child should be given time and a safe place to recover his/her composure - Counselling, in terms of talking through what happened, should be offered to both pupils and staff - The pupil should be supported in re-joining their class - Where physical intervention has been used in challenging situations, this must be recorded. - Parents will be informed.
+- The child should be given time and a safe place to recover his/her composure - Counselling, in terms of talking through what happened, should be offered to both pupils and staff - The pupil should be supported in re-joining their class - Where physical intervention has been used in challenging situations, this must be recorded. - Parents will be informed and, where necessary, a TAC meeting will be convened with relevant stakeholders to ensure the needs of the child are met.